probabl-ai/skore/docs/design/0006-use-merge-queue-in-ci.md

 To avoid specifying every required job individually, we have to implement "all-green" jobs that centralize the results of entire workflows, success or fail.
 Only these jobs will be marked as required.
-Thus, they must combine the results of backend linting, backend testing, PR title linting, documentation building etc.
+For example, the only required job of the `backend` workflow would be a combination of the results of linting and testing.

 Additionally, the CI setup we had before managing forks, with a master "ci-all-green" workflow, will not work with merge queues: the chain `workflow -> workflow_call ->